 Further, the level of sophistication in PPC strategies to stay profitable has also increased.

 And yet, the investment to test for sales and profit potential via PPC is less than TV.

 So, when someone asks me if they should produce an infomercial, rather than delve into the relative merits of their product or service and how broad the demographics are for the market that buys it, I simply ask “How much testing has been done through less expensive media?”

 There is much more to know about creating infomercials, but the simple answer about whether you should create an infomercial for your product would be based upon how well it’s selling on the internet and using the supporting data to help evaluate a translation to TV.

-For extra credit, you may want to visit the #1 Error in TV Commercial & Video Production.
+For extra credit, you may want to visit How Much Does a TV Commercial Cost?

 EVEN MORE INFO